 These two nodes connect to each other with an IP link that is used to establish an MC-APS signalling path between the two 7750 SRs.
 Note that the working circuit and the protect circuit must have compatible configurations (such as the same speed, framing, and port-type).
 The relevant APS groups in both the working and protection routers must have same group ID, but they can have different names (for example, group port descriptions).
+Although the working and protection routers can be different platforms (7750 SR-7 and a 7750 SR-c12), switchover performance may be impacted so it is recommended to avoid a mix of platforms in the same MC-APS group where possible.
 The configuration consistency between the working circuit/router and the protection circuit/router is not enforced by the 7750 SR. Service or network-specific configuration data is not signalled nor synchronized between the two service routers.